 - The general public is becoming far more organically aware.
 There are still big gaps in understanding.
 Myths and misconceptions still abound, but we’ve made real strides.

 - As the green movement takes center stage, people are starting to recognize that choosing organic foods is central to a green lifestyle — not only in reducing the use of fossil fuels and the proliferation of toxins in our air and water, but also in enhancing the brimming biodiversity of our soil and the life that depends on it.

 - Research is starting to show that conventional industrial agriculture reduces the nutrient value and taste of our foods, while organic agriculture increases them.
 And these trends build over time, as we improve or deplete the soil.

-- Organic: it’s not just produce.
+- Organics: not just produce.
 Families who drink milk are recognizing that organic milk is a priority choice.
 Ditto for eggs, butter, meat, and cheese.

 - For better or worse, there are a lot more processed foods available with USDA organic certification.
-I’m excited about some of these (organic whole grain bread, organic tomato ketchup and organic peanut butter are real steps forward).
-I don.t think we need organic junk food, but this trend shows that organic is becoming something conventional wants to imitate.
+I’m excited about some of these (whole grain bread, tomato ketchup and peanut butter are real steps forward).
+I don’t think we need it for junk food, but this trend shows that organic is becoming something conventional wants to imitate.